KostasEreksonas/O365-downloader/README.md

 # Installation

+First install required packages with `pip install -r requirements.txt`

-Use `setup.py` to create a `config.py` file and populate it with the following information:
+Then use `setup.py` to create a `config.py` file and populate it with the following information:
 ```
 1. Username - username for your Microsoft 365 account
 2. Password - password for your Microsoft 365 account